Huis Ten Bosch ハウステンボス

 In addition to its observation tower, the resort has invented fun new ways for you to see it from above.
 A 20-meter bungee jump over the Art Garden lights offers a wonderful chance to view the park from a completely new perspective: upside down.

 Spring sees the Dutch-styled resort busier than ever for its famously photo-worthy annual tulip festival.
-Greeting visitors on their way in along “Flower Road,” the tulips spread across the entirety of the park, covering it in an array of reds, yellows, pinks, whites and sometimes, even purples.
+“Flower Road” refers to tulips spread across the entirety of the park, covering it in an array of reds, yellows, pinks, whites and even purples.

 While it's possible to see most of the park's main attractions within a day, consider staying at an in-house hotel to both save time and savor the local atmosphere.
 Ranging from European-style accommodations to lakeside villas to a lodging staffed only by robots, there are accommodations options for everyone.